 The symptoms of hyperaldosteronism may be ongoing or occur in temporary periods, so it is important to get examined even if the symptoms seem to have disappeared.
 The condition is typically diagnosed with a series of blood and urine tests to measure how much of the hormone aldosterone is in the body.
 Excessive amounts of aldosterone are a clear indication of hyperaldosteronism.
 Do not put off getting the care and treatment you need for this disorder.
 The tests are highly accurate and not invasive.

 Treatments for Conn’s Syndrome

 Fortunately, it is possible to treat Conn’s syndrome by surgically removing the adrenal tumors or the adrenal gland (adrenalectomy).
 Patients typically experience improvement fairly quickly after such an operation as the blood pressure and potassium levels return to normal.
 In some cases, patients may need to moderate their diets by restricting salt intake.
-It may also be necessary for patients to take specific medications to help maintain health blood pressure and hormone levels in their body.
+It may also be necessary for patients to take specific medications to help maintain

 At Comprehensive Urology, our skilled surgeons perform laparoscopic and robotic adrenalectomy when treating Conn’s syndrome because it requires only small incisions and can be conducted with incredible visibility.
 The benefits include less blood loss, improved recovery times, and no hospital time.